 The FreshGrass Foundation will reuse and upcycle existing materials to make our products and/or utilize materials made from sustainable methods and sources.
 We will reduce the amount of travel for raw materials and finished goods as much as possible in the production processes.

 - For No Depression journals, we will continue to use recycled paper.

-- Merchandise for the FreshGrass festivals, No Depression, and Folk Alley will use 100% organic cotton or hemp, or materials made from other recycled materials.
+- Merchandise for the FreshGrass festivals, No Depression, and Folk Alley will use organic or recycled materials whenever possible.

 - We will use nontoxic dyes for all clothing.

 - We will use local vendors whenever possible (and will continue to assess and improve yearly as we grow).